mottosso/learn-cinder/book/cinder/gl/Batch.md

 ### Description

-Pair geometry with a GLSL program.
+Use this objet to associate geometry with a particular shader.
+Cinder implicitly caches and reuses the shader for each set of geometry.

 - [Tutorial](https://libcinder.org/docs/branch/master/guides/opengl/part3.html)